 - List of Alabama school districts: https://ballotpedia.org/List_of_school_districts_in_Alabama

-Whether you already homeschool in Alabama or are looking to do so, these resources are quite useful if you’re searching for support, co-ops, or answers to questions about homeschooling in your state.
+Whether you already homeschool or are looking to do so, these homeschool programs and resources in Alabama are quite useful if you’re searching for support, co-ops, or answers to questions about homeschooling in your state.

 - Homeschool Alabama: https://www.homeschoolalabama.org/

 - Homeschooled Kids & Co.: https://www.homeschool-life.com/al/homeschooledkidsandco/

 - Elmore County Christian Homeschool Organization (ECCHO): https://www.facebook.com/groups/elmorecochristianhomeschoolorg/

 - SHE-BA Secular Homeschool Encouragement – Birmingham: https://www.facebook.com/groups/252282084806518/